 Listen.
 Pause.
 Play.
 Listen.
 Pause.
 Video transcription can be a laborious and time-intensive task.
 Many modern media teams spend hours transcribing and translating videos for social media.
 Publishers also hire contractors on Fiver, Rev, and UpWork to transcribe videos for them, although this can get expensive.

 Is the hassle of transcribing a video worth it?
-Transcribing your video and embedding captions at the bottom of a video makes it more accessible, more engaging, and more clear to potential viewers.
+Transcribing video to text and embedding the resulting video subtitles at the bottom makes all of your content more accessible, engaging, and clear to potential viewers.
 But entrepreneurial creators must be resourceful, and it's hard to know if video transcription is worth the time and financial investment.

 Although manual transcription - listening and recording what you hear - can take hours, modern tools use artificial intelligence to speed up transcription.
 The best tools have a mix of ML-powered automation with fine-grained manual controls so that creators can get a suggestion but still make any edits they like.
-In this article, I'll explain how to use a free online tool called Kapwing to automatically transcribe short-form videos and add the text as subtitles.
+In this article, I'll explain how to use a free online tool called Kapwing to automatically create video transcripts online and add the text as subtitles.

 Benefits to Video Transcription